 About our volunteers

-At Cleveland Amory Black Beauty Ranch (CABBR) and Doris Day Equine Center (DDEC), volunteers are essential to our ability to provide care to over 850 animals of 45 different species daily.
+At Cleveland Amory Black Beauty Ranch (CABBR) and Doris Day Equine Center (DDEC), volunteers are essential to our ability to provide care to almost 1,000 animals of more than 40 different species daily.
 They contribute in a wide variety of ways ranging from administrative work, helping with maintaining the grounds, building enrichment toys for the primates, grooming and caring for the equines, and coordinating special events such as our open house or tabling events.
 Importantly, our volunteers have fun and make new friends, while helping animals.